opencv/opencv/modules/core/doc/basic_structures.rst

     Converts an array to another datatype with optional scaling.

-    :param m: The destination matrix.
+    :param m: Destination matrix.
 If it does not have a proper size or type before the operation, it is reallocated.

-    :param rtype: The desired destination matrix type, or rather, the depth (since the number of channels are the same as the source has).
+    :param rtype: Desired destination matrix type or, rather, the depth since the number of channels are the same as the source has.
 If  ``rtype``  is negative, the destination matrix will have the same type as the source.

-    :param alpha: The optional scale factor.
+    :param alpha: Optional scale factor.

-    :param beta: The optional delta added to the scaled values.
+    :param beta: Optional delta added to the scaled values.

 The method converts source pixel values to the target datatype. ``saturate_cast<>`` is applied at the end to avoid possible overflows: